ndefokou/mockoon-learn/README.md

 React TypeScript Mock API Project
 This project demonstrates a simple React application built with TypeScript that retrieves data from a mock API created in Mockoon.

-requirement:
+Prerequisites:

-Node.js and npm (or yarn) installed on your system .
+Node.js and npm (or yarn) installed on your system.
 Setup:

 Create React App:

 bash
--npx create-react-app my-react-app --template typescript, -cd my-react-app,
+npx create-react-app my-react-app --template typescript cd my-react-app
+Use this code with caution .
--Install Mockoon:
+Install Mockoon:

 Download and install Mockoon from the official website based on your operating system.

 Create Mock APIs: